Roy-spe/Mobility-AI-with-urban-imagery/README.md

 ### 1. Introduction

-This project is about using the satellite and street view images to train a CNN model in order to predict the median property value in California.
+High-resolution satellite images covering a significant portion of the Earth's surface have been accessible for more than a decade.
+More recently, sophisticated deep learning techniques have been employed to leverage these images.
+In this project, we use transfer learning techniques, starting with a Convolutional Neural Network (CNN) model pretrained on the ImageNet dataset, and then fine-tuning the model using satellite images to predict median property value.